KStocky/ShaderTestFramework/docs/Tutorial.md

 All of the following examples will be using [Catch2](https://github.com/catchorg/Catch2) as its testing framework

+This tutorial uses the V1 assertion interface throughout.
+The `stf::AssertionsV1::ShaderTestFixture` shown in the examples is an alias for `stf::BasicShaderTestFixture<stf::AssertionsV1::AssertionsV1Interface>`.
+Consequently, the assertion functions, result types, shader resources, and other assertion behavior described below are provided by AssertionsV1 rather than by the generic fixture itself.
+See
+[Assertion Interfaces](./STF/AssertionInterfaces.md) to learn how to select or implement a different interface.

 ### A Minimal Example
 Let's start with a really simple example ([code](../examples/Ex0_MinimalShaderTest/MinimalShaderTest.cpp)).
 This shader test will pass